 The Department of Revenue's assessment is for the value of the parts installed and labor costs at no (or a reduced) charge to the customers.
 GM argues that the cost of this warranty program is included in the original price of the vehicle when purchased, even though it is not legally required to make these repairs (the repairs are made solely at GM's discretion).
-GM further argues this is required to provide customer goodwill and satisfaction when there are defects in materials and/or workmanship in the vehicle after the expiration of the original express warranty.
-The Department's position is that these discretionary repairs by GM are taxable as a separate transaction from the original purchase price of the vehicle
+GM further argues the repair is required to provide customer goodwill and satisfaction when there are defects in materials and/or workmanship in the vehicle after the expiration of the original express warranty.
+The Department's position is that these discretionary repairs by GM are taxable as separate transactions from the original purchase price of the vehicles.
+Discovery has concluded and trial is scheduled to take place in January 2012.